root-project/root/documentation/primer/ROOT_as_calculator.md

     code starting from your macro.
 One could decide to compile a macro in order to obtain better performance or to get nearer to the production environment.

+Use `.help` at the prompt to inspect the full list.

 ## Plotting Measurements ##